Genealogy-valued Feller diffusion: Concepts and main results

+In fact we can obtain here even a result on processes.
+Recall that then we have a given time-horizon $T$ where we observe our system and we want to represent the observed clump at this time $T$ with the help of a Markov process in, say $s$ which evolves through the time interval $[0,T]$.
+Then we let their time-horizon go to infinity.
+This representing process will be the process $\mfU^{z,*,\mathrm{DW}(\R)}$ at a specific time $s=1$.
+That means that the system at time $T'>T$ has its own representation.
+However since the dynamics of the process of representation does not depend in its dynamics on $T$ we can read off the limits $T'$ and $T$ from the same process.
+In other words: $(\wt\mfU_{tT}^\dagger)_{t\ge 0}$ converges in law to $(\mfU^{z,*,\mathrm{DW}(\R)}_t)_{t\ge 0}$.

-\end{theorem} This way we have the asymptotic description of the \emph{genealogy of a surviving clump} as $\U^\Z$-valued object, the $\U^\R$-\emph{valued Evan's process}, with a scale-$t$ genealogy marked with locations on $\sqrt{t}$-spatial scale, which appears in the first scale $t$ only as object $\overset{\approx}{\mfP}_\infty$ marked with one point.
-More precisely in a time scale $t$ we have a Poisson point process and on these points a $\U^\R$-valued Evans process starts from that point and is at macroscopic time $s$ (i.e. $st$ in real time) of the form that the population sits on a set of the form $A_s \sqrt{t}$, where $A_s$ is a random compact set in $\R$ marking the genealogy of the $\U$-valued Evans process.
-This compactness of $A_s$ follows from the corresponding compactness property of the Dawson-Watanabe process (\cite{D93}).
+This way we have the \emph{asymptotic} description of the \emph{genealogy of a surviving clump} as $\U^\Z$-valued object, by the limiting $\U^\R$-\emph{valued Evan's process}, with a scale-$t$ genealogy marked with locations on $\sqrt{t}$-spatial scale, which appears in the first scale $t$ only as object $\overset{\approx}{\mfP}_\infty$ marked with one point.
+More precisely in a time scale $t$ we have a Poisson point process and on these points a $\U^\R$-valued Evans process starts from that point and has at macroscopic time $s$ (i.e.\ $st$ in real time) of the property that the population is supported on a set of the form $A_s \sqrt{t}$, where $A_s$ is a random compact set in $\R$ marking the genealogy of the $\U$-valued Evans process.
+This compactness of $A_s$ follows from the corresponding compactness property of the Dawson-Watanabe process; see \cite{D93}.
+Here we observe that from the immortal line a countable number of Dawson-Watanabe processes split off at a sequence of points $(s_n)_{n \in N}$, $s_n \uparrow t$ as $n\to\infty$.
+Each has a compact support but we need that these supports shrink fast enough wo still be contained in a bounded set.
+Note that the total mass produced is bounded since its expectation is $bt$.
+We note that the claim amounts the claim that the \emph{historical process} corresponding to the Evans process charges a compact set at fixed times $t$.
+This has been shown in \cite{DP91} in Theorem~8.10 under certain assumptions applying to the Brownian motion case with immigration.
+This follows from the property that this process is the Kallenberg tree, which is the subfamily of an randomly chosen individual, which is then the new origin in space, whose law is absolutely continuous w.r.t.\ the original law.